ml-and-ds-papers-on-the-go/andre-ye.github.io/english/cheat_sheet.md

 13. **Hasty Generalization.** Draws a conclusion about a group with a sample size too small.
 14. **Straw Man Argument.** Makes a generalization about a group without actually citing a specific writer or work.
 15. **Fallacy of the Middle Ground.** Assumes that the middle position beteen extreme positions must be correct.

-### Steps to Writing a Synthesis
-1. **Make connections between and among different texts.** Annotate the texts you are working with from an eye of comparison.
-2. **Decide what those connections mean and how you want readers to understand them.** Decide what similarities and differences mean to you and what they might mean to readers.
-3. **Formulate the gist of what you've read.** Identify an overarching idea.

 [Back to top.](#)

 ---